Searchbreed

 Scottish Terriers need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their wire coat is low-maintenance day-to-day.

-Small dignified terrier. ~500-700 kcal/day.
+Small dignified terrier.
+Calorie needs vary with size, age, neuter status, and activity.
 Bladder cancer risk is uniquely elevated.
 Key nutrients to look for: antioxidants, omega-3.

 Scottish Terriers are better suited to experienced owners.
 They're confident, independent, spirited — traits that reward confident, consistent handling.
 First-time owners should budget for professional training.